-- The quality of the information provided against criteria 1, 2 and 3. - If the application is assessed as meeting the quality benchmark, then a further assessment is made of those applications against the requested subsidy.
-If the subsidy requested is equivalent to the Skills Tasmania subsidy or has a reasonable adjustment, then those applications will rate higher.
+- The quality of the information provided against criteria 1, 2 and 3. - If the application is assessed as meeting the quality benchmark, then a further assessment is made of those applications against the requested subsidy. - If the subsidy requested is equivalent to the Skills Tasmania subsidy or has a reasonable adjustment, then those applications will rate higher.

 However if the subsidy requested is considerably higher than the Skills Tasmania subsidy then this may adjust the ranking of the application and deem it less competitive.
-Other reasonable cost adjustments associated with the delivery of the program may be considered but will require a justification to be provided in the application. - Final rankings will represent an assessment of the overall value for money of each application.